Senate’s Trumpcare Bill Still Disliked by Pretty Much Everyone

 But it’s early, and McConnell seems to be betting that opinions will change rapidly.
 As Jonathan Chait explained, the idea is that if McConnell starts with a cruel, massively unpopular piece of legislation, small concessions will get disproportionate attention.
 Suddenly, the story will be that the Senate improved its health bill, not that the underlying legislation is horrific.

-For the time being, however, we’re still at the stage where parties from across the political spectrum pan the bill.
-Here’s a guide to everyone who’s unhappy with the legislation – and the handful who are excited to be closer to rolling back Obamacare.
+For the time being, however, we’re still at the stage where people from across the political spectrum pan the bill.
+Here’s a guide to everyone who’s unhappy with the legislation — and the handful who are excited to be closer to rolling back Obamacare.

 Those Who Dislike the Senate Health Bill